Home > Breakfast > Mini Cherry Curd Dutch Baby

 Cherry Curd

-What?!
-Cherry Curd?
-We’ve heard of lemon curd and we’ve even used it on our Filled Cream Puffs.
 While the lemon curd is yummy, I wanted to take advantage of the vibrant summer fruit gracing the shelves of our produce section.
 Enter the refreshing cherry!

 Though cherry curd and lemon curd share a similar name, they are a little different in their preparation.
-Most notably that the cherry curd does not have as many egg yolks as you would use for lemon curd.
+Most notably the cherry curd does not have as many egg yolks as you would use for lemon curd.
 From there, we cook it almost like we would a pudding.
-We are going to heat up the cherries first, then temper the egg yolk with some of the hot cherry liquid.
+We are going to heat the cherries first, then temper the egg yolk with some of the hot cherry liquid.

 Close up of a dutch baby pancake in a mini skillet